Karol Sevilla

-Karol Itzitery Piña Cisneros (born November 9, 1999) known professionally as Karol Sevilla is a Mexican actress, singer and songwriter.
-She began her career as a child, in the Latin American telenovela La Rosa De Guadalupe and she played Luna Valente in the Disney Channel series Soy Luna (2016-18).
-She is also stars in the Disney+ Latin American series It Was Always Me.
+Karol Itzitery Piña Cisneros (born 9 November 1999), known professionally as Karol Sevilla, is a Mexican actress, singer, and songwriter.
+She began her career as a child actress, in the Latin American telenovela La Rosa De Guadalupe.
+She is best known for playing Luna Valente in the Disney Channel series Soy Luna (2016–18).
+She also stars in the Disney+ Latin American series It Was Always Me, and Teresa Rondia in the film adaptation of Quite Like Paradise/Almost Paradise.

 Life and career

 Karol Sevilla was born in Mexico City, and has an older brother named Mauricio.
 She attended the CEA Infantil from 2006 through 2008.
-Karol Sevilla began her artistic career in television commercials at the age of six.
-Since then, she has appeared in numerous television series including: Amorcito corazón, Como dice el dicho, and La rosa de Guadalupe.
+Sevilla began her artistic career in television commercials at the age of six.
+Since then, she has appeared in numerous television series, including: Amorcito corazón, Como dice el dicho, and La rosa de Guadalupe.
 She has also appeared in musicals, including The Wizard of Oz, Fantabulosa, and Timbiriche.
-From 2016 to 2018, she played the role of Luna Valente in the series Soy Luna.
+From 2016 to 2018, Sevilla played the role of Luna Valente in the series Soy Luna.
 In 2021, she was set to star in the Disney+ original drama series Siempre Fui Yo as Guadalupe Díaz.